 3. Dead Bugs

-Dead bugs teach the core to stabilize the lumbar spine while the limbs move independently β a skill that directly transfers to walking, running, lifting, and every sport.
+Dead bugs teach the core to stabilize the lumbar spine while the limbs move independently, a skill that directly transfers to walking, running, lifting, and every sport.
 Lying supine with arms extended toward the ceiling and hips and knees at 90 degrees, the trainee alternately extends one arm overhead and the opposite leg toward the floor while maintaining absolute contact between the lower back and the floor.

 4. Mountain Climbers

 Mountain climbers occupy a unique position in core training: they combine anti-extension core stability with cardiovascular conditioning.
 Performed in a push-up position, alternating knees drive toward the chest in a running-like pattern.
 The core must resist hip sag and rotation throughout the movement while the hip flexors and shoulders work dynamically.
+No other exercise on this list simultaneously drives heart rate and demands core stability in equal measure.

 The intensity is controllable.
 Slow, deliberate mountain climbers emphasize core stability and hip flexor strength.
 Fast, explosive mountain climbers emphasize cardiovascular conditioning and metabolic demand.
 Both variants maintain the anti-extension core requirement.
+Gibala et al. (2012, PMID 22289907) demonstrated that high-intensity intermittent work at this scale produces substantial cardiovascular adaptation, so the fast variant doubles as a minimalist HIIT tool within the core session.

 5. Bird Dogs